-CDA = Current discretionary accruals using Jones model; NFAM= Number of female director on the board; INFAM = Number of independent female director on the board; FCO = Dummy variable equals 1 if the CFO of the firm is female; and 0 otherwise; SIZE = Firm size as measured by natural logarithm of total assets; OCF = Operating cash flow; ROA = Firm performance as measured by net revenue to total assets ratio; LEV = Financial leverage as measured by total liabilities to total assets ratio; GSALES = Growing sales; MB = Market-to-book ratio; LOSS = Coded 1 if firm has loss; and 0 otherwise.
+CDA = Current discretionary accruals using the Jones model; NFAM= Number of female directors on the board; INFAM = Number of independent female directors on the board; FCO = Dummy variable equals 1 if the CFO of the firm is female, and 0 otherwise; SIZE = Firm size as measured by natural logarithm of total assets; OCF = Operating cash flow; ROA = Firm's performance as measured by net revenue to total assets ratio; LEV = Financial leverage as measured by total liabilities to total assets ratio; GSALES = Growing sales; MB = Market-to-book ratio; LOSS = 1 if firm has a loss, and 0 otherwise.

-Furthermore, we re-estimate all the privous regressions in Table X by using the propotion of femal directors as an alternative meseaure of female directors on the boards.
-The results (see appendix B) are similar to the findings presented in Table X, suggesting that the main results in this paper are consistent and robust to the different measures of females and current discretionary accruals.
+Furthermore, we re-estimated all the prevous regressions in Table IX by using the proportion of female directors as an alternative measure of female directors on the board.
+The results (see appendix B) are similar to the findings presented in Table IX, suggesting that the main results in this paper are robust and consistent with the different measures of females and current discretionary accruals.

-Pooled OLS regression is used in the main analysis to predict the relationship between female directors on the board and earnings management.
-In order to test the robustness of the main result, we apply pooled OLS with robust regression as an alternative regression estimator, which show the similar results as the primary findings.
-Fourth, the findings of Variance Inflation Factor (VIF) and tolerance tests reveal that the highest value of VIF is for ROA with 1.37, which is lower than the critical value of 10 (Gujarati 2003, p.339).
-This result indicates that our model does not suffer from the multicollinearity issue.
-Finally, we test whether there are any heteroscedasticity issues in our analysis.
-The Breusch-Pagan / Cook-Weisberg test reveals that the test statistic is insignificant, which indicates that the heteroscedasticity is less likely to be a substantive issue in our model.
+Pooled OLS regression was used in the main analysis to predict the relationship between female directors and earnings management.
+In order to test the robustness of the main result, we applied pooled OLS with robust regression as an alternative regression estimator, which shows results similar to the primary findings.
+The findings of Variance Inflation Factor (VIF) and tolerance tests reveal that the highest value of VIF is for ROA, at 1.37, which is lower than the critical value of 10 (Gujarati 2003, p.339).
+This result indicates that our model does not suffer from multicollinearity.
+Finally, we tested whether there are any heteroscedasticity issues in our analysis.
+The Breusch-Pagan / Cook-Weisberg test reveals that the test statistic is insignificant, which indicates that heteroscedasticity is less likely to be a substantive issue in our model.

-4. Conclusion
+5. Conclusion

-In this study, we investigated the link between female directors and earnings management practices in the UK.
-The findings show that the firms with higher numbers of female and independent female directors tend to adopt more conservative accounting policies compared with those companies with lower numbers of female and independent female directors.
-In other words, this research finds that managers in the firms with higher numbers of female and independent female directors prefer to engage in income-decreasing rather than income-increasing earnings management.
-We then examined whether this relationship exists in different type of company.
-However, the results indicate that the female directors on the board in High debt firms do not impact the levels of earnings management.
-In the Low debt firms, we found that the number of females and independent females on the board are positively related to earnings management, indicating that firms in the Low debt group with high numbers of female and independent female directors tend to be more conservative than companies with low numbers of females and independent females on their boards.
-As in the case of High debt firms, we noted that CFO Director does not impact the practice of earnings management.
+In this study, we examine the link between female directors and earnings management practices in the UK.
+The findings show that firms with a higher numbers of female and independent female directors tend to adopt more conservative accounting policies compared with those companies with lower numbers of female and independent female directors.
+In other words, the research finds that managers in the firms with higher numbers of female and independent female directors prefer to engage in income-decreasing rather than income-increasing earnings management.
+Following on from this, we further examined whether this relationship exists in different types of company.
+However, the results indicate that female directors on the board in high-debt firms have no impact on the levels of earnings management.
+In the low-debt firms, we found that the number of females and independent females on the board is positively related to earnings management, indicating that firms in the low-debt group with high numbers of female and independent female directors tend to be more conservative than companies with low numbers of females and independent females on their boards.
+In both types of company, we noted that the CFO has no impact on the practice of earnings management.